 Caring for MI Future: Facilities Improvement Fund Helps Upgrade Michigan’s Early Learning Spaces July 23, 2024

 Launched in November 2022, the Caring for MI Future: Facilities Improvement Fund is a grant program administered by IFF on behalf of the Michigan Department of Lifelong Learning, Achievement, and Potential (MiLEAP) that has distributed $59 million to new and expanding child care education providers across the State of Michigan to renovate and upgrade their child care facilities.
-With the funding, more than 1,100 home- and center-based facilities have undertaken more than 3,500 renovation and upgrade projects, expanding access to safe, quality, and affordable child care for Michigan families.
+With the funding, more than 1,000 home- and center-based programs have undertaken more than 3,600 renovation and upgrade projects, expanding access to safe, quality, and affordable child care for Michigan families.
 Below, we’ve highlighted four child care providers that have benefited from the program, with before and after photos that highlight the impact of the grant funding.

 Little Minds Learning Academy